Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Results

-To eliminate the effect of a finite outer radial boundary, we move it to $10^6\,r_{\rm g}$ and to keep the same radial grid resolution as the $\tg{}$ model, we double the number of cells in the $r-$direction.
-The resulting simulation, \tj{}, exhibits the same expulsion of the magnetic flux from the inner disk due to jet-disk collisions as seen for models \tg{} and \ti{} in Fig.~\ref{fig:phibh} at $t\sim 4\times10^4\, r_{\rm g}/c$.
-Because of the larger domain size in model $\tj{}$, the expelled flux remains within the simulation domain and advects inwards along with the gas on a viscous timescale and finally accumulates near the BH.
+To eliminate the effect of a finite outer radial boundary, we move it to $10^6\,r_{\rm g}$ and to keep the same radial grid resolution as the \texttt{T90} model, we double the number of cells in the $r$ direction.
+The resulting simulation, \texttt{T90L}, exhibits the same expulsion of the magnetic flux from the inner disk due to jet-disk collisions as seen for models \texttt{T90} and \texttt{T90H} in Fig.~\ref{fig:phibh} at $t\sim 4\times10^4\, r_{\rm g}/c$.
+Because of the larger domain size in model \texttt{T90L}, the expelled flux remains within the simulation domain and advects inward along with the gas on a viscous timescale and finally accumulates near the BH.
 This results in a restarted jet at $t\sim 9\times 10^4\, r_{\rm g}/c$.
 After another bout of powerful jet production, the magnetic is re-expelled and the whole cycle begins anew.
 This is the first demonstration of self-quenching of the MAD state and the production of restarted jets in thick accretion flows.